March from Antioch to Jerusalem during the First Crusade: March to Jerusalem

 The siege of Arqa lasted until 13 May, when the Crusaders left having captured nothing.
 The Fatimids, the Egyptians who ruled over Jerusalem, had attempted to make a deal with the Crusaders, promising freedom of passage to any pilgrims to the Holy Land on the condition that the Crusaders not advance into their domains, but this deal was rejected.
 Iftikhar ad-Daula, the Fatimid governor of Jerusalem, was aware of the Crusaders' intentions.
 Therefore, he expelled all of Jerusalem's Christian inhabitants.
 He also poisoned most of the wells in the area.
-On 13 May the Crusaders came to Tripoli, where the Emir there, Jalal al-Mulk Abu'l Hasan, provided the crusader army with horses.
+On 13 May the Crusaders came to Tripoli, where the Emir there, Jalal al-Mulk Abu'l Hasan, provided the Crusader army with horses.
 According to the anonymous chronicle Gesta Francorum, he also vowed to convert to Christianity if the Crusaders defeated the Fatimids.
 Continuing south along the coast, the Crusaders passed Beirut on 19 May and Tyre on 23 May.
 Turning inland at Jaffa, on 3 June they reached Ramlah, which had been abandoned by its inhabitants.
 The bishopric of Ramlah-Lydda was established there at the church of St. George (a popular crusader hero) before they continued on to Jerusalem.
 On 6 June, Godfrey sent Tancred and Gaston to capture Bethlehem, where Tancred flew his banner over the Church of the Nativity.

-On 7 June, the Crusaders reached Jerusalem and began the siege.
+On 7 June, the Crusaders reached Jerusalem and besieged the city.